leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/cloth_filter.rst

       Expands the cloth's dimensions.
    Pinch
       Pinches the cloth to the point were the cursor was when the filter started.
+   Scale
+      Scales the mesh as a :doc:`Soft Body </physics/soft_body/index>` using the distance to the origin of the object as scale.
+      This creates filter produces folds in the surface.
+      The orientation of the folds can be controlled using the *Force Axis* and *Orientation*.

 Strength
    The amount of effect the filter has on the mesh.